Spoly-x/AI2Human/README.md

 ## Current Version: v0.2

+## IN CODE; IF YOU HAVE A  PROBLEM OR AN IDEA PLEASE 📨 xspoly21@gmail.com

 **AI2Human** is a project designed to transform and display text written by AI in a human-made way.
 The project was launched in version 0.1 and currently supports **3 languages**: English, Spanish, and Turkish.

 ## Purpose